FranklinRay/MapreduceWithLog4j/README.md

 # MapreduceWithLog4j
-This is  a Mapreduce Program to process the temperture Temperture in the file input
+This is  a Mapreduce Program to process the temperature Temperature in the file input